How to Give a Challenge Coin: Timing & Tradition

 Renita Wingfield

 In the fabric of military, law enforcement, and organizational traditions, the giving of a challenge coin is a gesture of deep respect and camaraderie.
 This practice, rooted in history, has evolved into a significant token of appreciation, recognition, and belonging.
 But how to give a challenge coin properly remains a question for many.
-This guide delves into the timing and tradition behind this esteemed practice, ensuring your next coin presentation is both meaningful and memorable.

 Understanding the Significance